 - Brush and floss daily as recommended by your dentist

-Notice your gums are bleeding after brushing and flossing?
+Notice blood after brushing and flossing?
 Call Smiles by Shields today to schedule an appointment with our friendly holistic dentist.
 Our dentist will help you find the cause of your bleeding gums, provide treatment recommendations, and even give you suggestions on things you can do to help prevent your gums from bleeding.

-Call our office today to schedule an appointment.
+Call our office today to schedule an oral health appointment.
 We can’t wait to welcome you to our dental family!